 Sunscreen of any kind is better than none at all.
 Some people prefer to use homemade and some have their favourite brand.
 Our advice is to use a sunscreen that has both UVA and UVB protection and to always follow the advice of the manufacturer.
 Thank you so much Laura.
 I know parents will find this really useful.

-Get 10% off all solar buddies products if you shop using the link below and add the code MINI10 at checkout.
+Click here to get 10% off all solar buddies products if you shop using this link and add the code MINI10 at checkout.